 The doors of The New Medical Building opened in September 2011 after much anticipation.
 Since then it has been operating as one of the premier places in Canada to learn the medical sciences.
 Participants of the program take full advantage of the William James Henderson Anatomy Learning Centre with all its facets.

 This facility houses a full spectrum of both wet and dry anatomical material, plastinated specimens, models, and state of the art audio / visual equipment.
 The main dissection lab is fully integrated with downdraft ventilation for the comfort of the dissectors.
 There is even some natural sunlight that enters via a connection to the main foyer of the building!

 The anatomy museum contains hundreds of encased wet anatomical specimens spanning the entire body and is considered to be the best in Canada.
 The versatility of this new space comes with the ability to organize and reorganize it with ease so that the entire spectrum of learning materials can be used in combination, simultaneously.

 Participants are urged to bring a combination or keyed lock to take advantage of the storage facilities provided.
 Please note that no outside material is permitted in either the main dissection laboratory or anatomy museum.

-Please note full payment by credit card (Visa or MasterCard) is required at the time of registration.
+Full payment by credit card (Visa or MasterCard) is required at the time of registration.